Retrospective planning application for two-storey rear extension and rear dormer roof extension

 SW12 0AL

-Our client in this case obtained planning permission for a two-storey rear extension, but also a certificate of lawfulness (or lawful development certificate) for a hip-to-gable roof extension and a rear dormer window.
+Our client in this case obtained planning permission for a two-storey rear extension, together with a Certificate of Lawfulness for a hip-to-gable roof extension and rear dormer.

-He then built out both of these extensions, implementing both approvals.
-He was not aware that it is not generally possible to build an extension under a planning permission and under your permitted development rights at the same time, especially if those two extensions come into physical contact.
+What he did not realise is that it is not generally possible to build partly under a planning permission and partly under permitted development rights where the two extensions come into physical contact.
+Once they do, the development needs to be assessed as a whole under a single planning permission.

-People do it all the time of course, and never run into difficulties.
-The problem arises if the council becomes aware of it (usually because of a complaint from a neighbour) and the planning enforcement team gets in touch.
+People do this all the time and never encounter any problems.
+The difficulty only arises if the council becomes aware of it, usually following a complaint from a neighbour.

-We arranged for a new set of plans to be drawn up showing the development that had been carried out (‘as built’ drawings) and we submitted a retrospective planning application to Lambeth, accompanied by a detailed and persuasive Planning Statement.
+We arranged for a full set of ‘as built’ drawings to be prepared and submitted a retrospective planning application, supported by a detailed Planning Statement.

 A neighbour had already built very similar extensions (red outline)